Nils0/Nils0.github.io/_posts/2016-11-15-CorporateCultureAnalysis.md

 As a first step, I had to get those reviews from one of the homepages collecting them.
 Unfortunately I couldn't find a good API and therefore decided to use brute force web scraping, which worked quite well.
 Afterwards I used simple regular expressions (mostly sequences like a noun following an adjective) to find initial candidates that might describe the culture of a company.
 For technical reasons I tokenized these expressions into n-grams.

-# 3. Word2Vec
+# 3. Transformation of words to vectors

 As described above the first step in NLP is usually to transform words into vectors.
 These vectors are n-dimensional, where n is the number of different words in the document(s) you are looking at.
 In each vector, all entries are zero except the one referring to the respective word.
 When looking at multiple documents (in this case the 50k reviews) this can easily be translated into a term-document matrix where the rows represent different documents and the columns the different terms/ phrases.
 The entries in the matrix indicate the number of occurrences of the respective term in the respective document.

-# 4. Semantic extraction of key phrases using LSI
+# 4. Semantic extraction of cultural phrases

 The approach for semantic key phrase extraction I decided to use works as follows: